JereKuusela/valheim-upgrade_world/README.md

 # Things you can do

-- Place tar pits and mountain caves on already explored areas.
+- Spawn tar pits and mountain caves on already explored areas.
 - Reroll chest loots to have onion seeds on already explored areas.
 - Completely regenerate Mistlands.
 - Remove any object from the game world.